 -

-... but the editors of DuoWorld were expecting the magazine to stick around for one more issue, at least.
-We can see this sentiment expressed in the "Tips & Tricks" section, as well as their response to a reader's letter about the latest installment of Castlevania to hit the PC-Engine:
+…but the editors of DuoWorld projected an optimistic outlook, anticipating that the magazine would stick around for at least one more issue.
+We can see this sentiment expressed in the "Tips & Tricks" section, as well as in their response to a reader's letter about the latest installment of Castlevania (Dracula X) to hit the PC-Engine in Japan:

 "That's it for this month, kids.
 Next month you'll see codes and tricks for Dungeon Explorer II and Exile: Wicked Phenomenon!"